port-labs/port-docs/docs/guides-and-tutorials/scaffold-a-new-service.md

   - To find the Bitbucket project key, go to `https://bitbucket.org/YOUR_BITBUCKET_WORKSPACE/workspace/projects/`, find the desired project in the list, and copy the value seen in the `Key` column in the table
 :::

 1. This page provides details about the action run.
-As you can see, the backend returned `Success` and the repo was successfully created:
+As you can see, the backend returned `Success` and the repo was successfully created (it can take a moment to reach `Success`):

 <img src='/img/guides/runStatusScaffolding.png' width='90%' />